MME3/Change-Management-ITIL/README.md

 # Change-Management-ITIL

 Description: In dependence of ITIL forming a Change Management Process for Activiti/Alfresco.
-Therefor I have a table with steps and specifications.
+Therefor I wrote a table with steps and specifications as a draft.
 The aim is, to get that productive in Activiti 6/ Alfresco 6.
 Ressources about ITIL: https://wiki.en.it-processmaps.com/index.php/Main_Page

 Change-Management is a process to get changes in a structured way implemented in organizations.
-There are different ways for doing that and here, in dependency to the Alfresco Hackathon 2019 10th May https://community.alfresco.com/docs/DOC-8142-global-virtual-hack-a-thon-spring-2019, shall be the location for having the material.
+There are different ways for doing that and here, in dependency to the Alfresco Hackathon 2019 10th May https://community.alfresco.com/docs/DOC-8142-global-virtual-hack-a-thon-spring-2019, shall be the location for having the material for a simple process.

 Change Management basic: